salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * Origin, Access-Control-Request-Method, Access-Control-Request-Headers
 	* Support for CORS
 * Original-Request-Id
 	* Client MAY provide a tracking identifier.
+MUST be greater than 15 characters.
 	  MUST be less than 1024 characters.
 Characters MUST be within US-ASCII.
 * If-Match
 	* Client MAY provide etag values on PUT/PATCH for concurrency problems
 * If-None-Match